 The Negative employee has a pessimistic view of the world, the company and his/her prospects within the company.
 They tend to have a less trusting view of the company (and institutions in general) than the average person and therefore can be somewhat fretful.
 Because of their glass-half-empty take on life, Negative employees can tax the positive attitudes of others.

 Tactics: Negative employees are naturally suspicious and have a knack for reframing positive company results or initiatives into a complaint with examples and cleverly crafted evidence.
 They see intent and patterns where others do not.
-Coworkers often walk away confused about how a positive event can be twisted into a threat or disgruntlement.
+Coworkers often walk away confused about how a positive event can be twisted into a perceived threat or disgruntlement.
 Negative employees are unhappy with the company and tend to work against its attempt to build morale and a positive culture.

 Toxic?
 Negativism isn’t by itself toxic.
 However, when a Negative employee possesses strong verbal skills and high intelligence, his/her arguments for a pessimistic sense of the world can make it exhausting for others to support positivism.
 The negative talk, unhappiness with the company and general pessimism makes the Negative employee very difficult to motivate or shift.
 Fortunately, however, the Negative employee is sometimes eventually neutralized when coworkers grow weary of their complaining, unite and write them off as having little objective credibility.
 The dynamic however, is anti-thetical to building a supportive, engaged culture.